Rony7v7/BlitzBomb/README.md

 ## **Objective:**
 Activate all the bombs by traversing the shortest path possible.
 Challenge yourself to improve your strategy and beat your own record!

-Are you ready, Kevin?
+Are you ready, Kelvin?
 The clock is ticking, and the bombs await activation.
 Good luck!